MohamedLEGH/phd_thesis/template/chapter/peertopeer.typ

 ,
   caption: [Before and after a shuffling operation in the PROOFS protocol.], ) <PROOFS-example>

+Jelasity et al. (2004) @jelasity2004peer proposed a generic framework for implementing gossip-based peer sampling services.
+The protocol relies on only two core functions: init() to initialize the service and getPeer() to retrieve a peer address.
+The authors analyze peer sampling protocols along three dimensions: (i) peer selection — random, head (most recently added), or tail (oldest node), (ii) view propagation — push, pull, or push-pull, and (iii) view selection — random, head, or tail.
+These dimensions yield 27 possible combinations, including lpbcast @eugster2003lightweight (rand, rand, push) and Newscast @jelasity2003newscast (rand, head, push-pull).
+A good peer sampling service should satisfy several properties: a uniform degree distribution to avoid hubs, a short average path length for scalability, and a moderate clustering coefficient to reduce message redundancy.
+Experimental results show that some combinations have limitations: (head, any, any) tends to create a highly clustered network, (any, tail, any) is poorly resilient under dynamic node joins and leaves, and (any, any, pull) converges to a star topology.
+In contrast, protocols (any, rand, pushpull) provide the closest approximation to a random topology in terms of average path length and clustering coefficient, while (rand, head, any) produces a degree distribution close to uniform.
+Overall, the resulting topologies exhibit small-world properties, ensuring both connectivity and resilience in unstructured networks.

+In their extended work, Jelasity et al @jelasity2007gossip proposed a refined gossip-based peer sampling protocol (called Newscast) along with a framework for systematic evaluation.
+During each exchange, the active thread selects a peer from the local peer list, sends a buffer containing half of its freshest entries (and optionally its own address), receives a buffer from the remote peer if pull is enabled, and updates its peer list by combining entries from both buffers while removing duplicates and old items, maintaining a fixed cache size.
+In @Newscast-algorithm and @Newscast-algorithm-passive we provide the pseudocodes for the Newscast protocol.
+The protocol introduces two tunable parameters: H, the self-healing parameter controlling the removal of stale links, and S, the swap parameter prioritizing entries received from the remote peer.
+These parameters define a triangular design space with three archetypes: blind (H=0, S=0), maintaining the same subset; healer (H=c/2), keeping the freshest entries; and swapper (H=0, S=c/2), maximizing swaps.
+Experimental results show that a push-pull approach outperforms push-only or pull-only strategies, which are prone to partitioning or star-like topologies.
+Furthermore, robustness against churn is enhanced by dropping old entries in the peer list, although a tradeoff exists between load balancing and churn resilience.

+#figure(
+pseudocode-list(booktabs: true)[
+  - initial peer list: *cache*
+  - cache size: *c*
+  - node address: *p*
+  - healing parameter: *H*
+  - swapped parameter: *S*
+  + *loop*
+    + wait($Delta$)
+    + n $arrow.l$ selectRandom(cache)
+    + *if* push
+      + buffer $arrow.l$ (address=p, age=0)
+      + cache.permute()
+      + buffer.append(cache.head(c/2-1))
+      + send(buffer, n)
+    + *else*
+      + send(null, n)
+    + *if* pull
+      + $"buffer"_p$ $arrow.l$ receive(n)
+      + cache $arrow.l$ cache.select(c, H, S, $"buffer"_p$)
+      + cache.increaseAge()
+  ],
+  caption: [Newscast algorithm (active thread).],
+) <Newscast-algorithm>

+#figure(
+pseudocode-list(booktabs: true)[
+  + *loop*
+    + $"buffer"_p$ $arrow.l$ receive(n)
+    + *if* pull
+      + buffer $arrow.l$ (address=p, age=0)
+      + cache.permute()
+      + buffer.append(cache.head(c/2-1))
+      + send(buffer, n)
+    + cache $arrow.l$ cache.select(c, H, S, $"buffer"_p$)
+    + cache.increaseAge()
+  ],
+  caption: [Newscast algorithm (passive thread).],
+) <Newscast-algorithm-passive>

+The paper *Correctness of a Gossip-Based Membership Protocol* @allavena2005correctness proposes a peer-sampling protocol in which each node executes the algorithm periodically and independently in an asynchronous manner.
+At each round, a node i first builds a list L1 by collecting the local views of f peers selected uniformly at random from its current peer list.
+In parallel, it constructs a second list L2 containing the identities of all nodes that have contacted i during the current round to request its peer list.
+The node then updates its peer list by randomly selecting k nodes from the union of L1 and L2, where a weighting parameter $omega$ biases the selection toward entries from L2 relative to L1.
+New nodes join the system by initially contacting a bootstrap server.
+The authors provide formal correctness proofs showing that the protocol has a very low probability of network partitioning and that, despite churn due to node joins and leaves, the overlay converges with high probability to a random graph topology.

+Among the protocols that have contributed to the state of the art, we also have Cyclon @voulgaris2005cyclon.
+The paper that presents the Cyclon protocol defines a lightweight gossip-based membership protocol designed to maintain random unstructured overlays at low cost.
+The authors first recall the PROOFS protocol @stavrou2004lightweight, where peers periodically exchange subsets of their neighbor lists.
+CYCLON improves upon this approach by associating an age value with each neighbor entry and by always initiating the shuffle with the oldest known peer, which accelerates the removal of stale links and improves robustness under churn.
+Experimental results show that the resulting overlay converges to the properties of a random graph rather than a small-world topology: the average path length remains very small, while the clustering coefficient decreases exponentially as the network size grows.
+To support efficient node joins while preserving randomness, a new peer contacts an introducer node and sends c shuffle messages that perform random walks in the overlay.
+Each of the c nodes reached by these messages replies with one of its neighbors and replaces that neighbor with the address of the joining peer.
+This join procedure allows newcomers to rapidly acquire a random peer list without disrupting the overall randomness of the network.

+Another interesting approach is the paper Massoulié et al @massoulie2006peer.
+The main contribution of the work is to show that random walk mechanisms can be used both to estimate global properties of the network and to obtain unbiased peer samples, without requiring global knowledge or structured overlays.
+The authors first propose the Random Tour method to estimate the size of a peer-to-peer network.
+In this approach, a counter is forwarded along a random walk and incremented at each visited node by a value proportional to φ(i)/d(i), where d(i) is the node degree and φ(i) is a function of interest (the identity function when estimating network size).
+When the counter returns to the initiator, it is scaled by the initiator’s degree to obtain an unbiased estimate of the network size.
+The accuracy of this estimate is shown to depend on the spectral gap of the overlay graph, highlighting the importance of good expansion properties.
+The paper then introduces Sample and Collide, a second technique based on Continuous Time Random Walks (CTRW), whose key novelty is to provide unbiased peer sampling.
+In this method, a value T is propagated through the network and decremented at each hop by a random amount derived from an exponential distribution parameterized by the node degree.
+When T reaches zero, the current node reports its identifier to the initiator.
+By collecting multiple such samples and stopping when repeated samples occur, the initiator can estimate the network size using maximum likelihood estimation.
+Experimental results demonstrate that Sample and Collide is robust under churn, reinforcing the paper’s central message that random walk–based methods can be used for decentralized measurement and sampling in dynamic overlay networks.
 // == Topology
 // === Random graph

 === Power-law networks
+// Phenix

 == Metrics

 // == Use-cases
 // == History
+// == Graph theory
 // == Security

 == Fault-tolerance
 // == Asynchronous communications

+// Brahms